-Despite insufficient funding and actions of the DOE to block its construction, the U.S. Court of Appeals for the DC Circuit directed the NRC to resume the Yucca Mountain licensing process.
-On November 18, 2013, the NRC ordered its staff to resume work on its Yucca Mountain safety report but scarce funding has precluded progress in the licensing process.
-The president's proposed budget, announced in February of 2020, omits funding for work on Yucca Mountain.
-On January 26, 2012 a Blue Ribbon Commission ("BRC"), which was charged with advising the DOE regarding alternatives to disposal at Yucca Mountain, issued a final report recommending that priority be given to removal of spent fuel from shutdown reactor sites.
-Private entities have initiated proposals, and submitted license applications to the NRC, to site consolidated interim storage facilities at two locations in the southwestern United States.
+Despite insufficient funding and actions of the DOE to block its construction, the U.S. Court of Appeals for the DC Circuit directed the Nuclear Regulatory Commission ("NRC") to resume the Yucca Mountain licensing process.
+On November 18, 2013, the NRC ordered its staff to resume work on its Yucca Mountain safety report, but scarce funding has precluded progress in the licensing process.
+The president has stated that nuclear waste will not be stored at Yucca Mountain under his administration.
+On January 26, 2012, a Blue Ribbon Commission ("BRC"), which was charged with advising the DOE regarding alternatives to disposal at Yucca Mountain, issued a final report recommending that priority be given to removal of spent fuel from shutdown reactor sites.
+The Secretary of Energy has begun a process to identifying a federal consent-based interim storage site.
+Private entities have initiated proposals, and submitted license applications to the NRC, to site consolidated interim storage facilities in Texas and New Mexico.
+On September 13, 2021, the NRC approved issuance of the license for the proposed Texas facility.
+Other necessary approvals have not been obtained.
+The Governors of Texas and New Mexico oppose the Texas proposal and have asked a U. S. Court of Appeals to vacate the NRC license.
+A Texas statute prohibits storage of nuclear waste except at existing sites.
+The Governor of New Mexico opposes the New Mexico proposal and has sued the NRC and United States to prevent the storage of high level nuclear waste at both sites.
+Numerous other governmental officials and citizens in each state are opposed to the proposals.
 It is impossible to predict when the DOE will fulfill its obligation to take possession of the Yankees' spent fuel.
 The Independent Spent Fuel Storage Installation (ISFSI) operation, maintenance and decommissioning costs that are actually incurred by the Yankees may substantially exceed the estimated amounts.